marysia/gaussian-activation-steering/README.md

     - Baseline model (no adjustments)
     - Equal-budget random, uniform and box-filter distributions for steering
     - A parameter-efficient LoRRA-style LoRA that internalizes the same honest-vs.-dishonest targets used to form control vectors.
+5. Hyperparameter gridsearch experiment for each approach (Gaussian depth schedule, baseline, equal-budget ablations, LoRRA) to find the best performing model.

 ## 1. Control Vector for Activation Steering.
 This repository provides a script to train a "control vector" for language models, which can be used to steer model activations in a desired direction (for instance, making output more "honest" or "dishonest").